solusipse/cpress/README.md

 chmod +0666 /dev/uinput
 ```

-Cpress will ask for root password if won't be able to operate on uinput file.
+Cpress asks for root password if is not be able to operate on uinput file.
+Then
+it will chmod uinput file.
+If you want to avoid that for some reasons, always run
+as root.

 ----------------------------